Avoid the mistakes that your mother may have made in her relationship.

 It happens for just about everyone.
 At some point while growing up or as an adult, the vow is made, "I'll never be like my mother!"
 This could be a rejection of her habits, values, opinions, or lifestyle choices.
 This also possibly includes the way that you perceive how she mis-handled her marriage or love relationship.
-3 Steps To Take When You Fall For Your Friend
+Falling For Your BFF?
+3 Things To Know BEFORE You Spill It

 Even if you didn't grow up with your biological mother, there was probably a mother figure in your life — a woman or a man.
 It is natural and normal for an adolescent or young adult to differentiate him or herself from parents or important adults.
 This is part of forming one's unique identity.
 This is also part of learning from the observed mistakes of others.